Myth or fact?

 Make time to attend the inspection, so you can hear everything first-hand and ask questions.
 There’s no substitute for seeing the issues for yourself.

 Having title to land simply means that you will be legally recognized as owning it.
-The land title office keeps an official record of who owns what land in BC.
+A title search will show any restrictions on the property.
+The land title office keeps an official record of who owns what land under BC law.
 It also keeps a record of any encumbrances that might be registered against the property.
-These are charges that may restrict how the property can be used, or reduce its value, such as mortgages or easements.
+These are charges that may restrict how the property can be used, or reduce its value.
+Common examples are mortgages and easements.

 Before you commit to buying a home, you should satisfy yourself that you’ll be able to use the property as you intend.
 This includes finding out about any restrictions on its use.

 A title search shows who the owner of the home is, and any related encumbrances.
-Any existing financial charges (such as a mortgage) must be removed by the seller as part of the sale.
+Any existing financial charges must be removed by the seller as part of the sale.
+An exception is if you have agreed to assume the charge, such as assuming the seller’s mortgage.

 It’s common for the buyer’s realtor to obtain a title search during the subject removal period.
 If anything unusual comes up, your realtor should tell you to talk to a lawyer.
 Once the deal is firm, your lawyer or notary will also do a title search.